Subcategory (RNA class) for MIR718 Gene

 GeneCards Summary for MIR718 Gene

 MIR718 (MicroRNA 718) is an RNA Gene, and is affiliated with the miRNA class.
+Among its related pathways are Activated TLR4 signalling and Interleukin-1 signaling.
 An important paralog of this gene is IRAK2.

 UniProtKB/Swiss-Prot for MIR718 Gene